My research interests include the physics of…

 The mathematical existence of black holes is one of the most amazing consequences of Einstein’s general theory of relativity.
 Astronomical evidence suggests that there are many super massive objects in our universe, sitting at the centers of galaxies and colliding to produce gravitational waves; these are very likely black holes.
 However, we will not likely have the chance to visit one in our lifetimes.
 A field of research called transformation optics aims to study black holes in the lab by tailoring optical media to have black-hole-like properties.

 My good friend Andrew Turner and I submitted two short pieces to Harvard’s Black Hole Initiative essay competition.
 Andrew’s brainchild, “Black Holes, Entropy, and the Arrow of Time,” won fourth place!
+Check out this article in the magazine Nautilus and Elon Musk’s tweet about it.
 And my hope of “Building a better black hole demonstration” led to our newfound interest in and exploration of optical black holes.
 Hopefully another publication is coming soon!